ghernantes/Training.MLOps.MLFlow/2_MLFlow_Backend_and_Artifact_Storage_Scenarios_1_2_and_3/README.md

 ### **4.3 The 'quickstart' example under Scenario 3b**
 [Go to Index](#2-mlflow-backend-and-artifact-storage-scenarios-1-2-and-3)

 Move to terminal 3.
-The mlflow conda env should be still activated, and the working directory should be lab2/mlflow.
+The mlflow conda env should be still activated, and the working directory should be `lab2/mlflow`.

-Under this folder run mlflow_tracking.py again, but this time change the MLFLOW_TRACKING_URI as in the following code:
+Under this folder run `mlflow_tracking.py` again, but this time change the `MLFLOW_TRACKING_URI` as in the following code:

 ```bash
 $ conda activate mlflow